-Figure 2 displays the share of net business income generated by the various business types between 1980 and 2008.
-The most noticeable trend has been the decline in the share of income generated by C corporations.
-At the same time, the shares generated by S corporations and partnerships have trended upward.
+Figure 2 displays the share of net business income generated by the various business types between 1980 and 2013.
+The most noticeable trend had been the decline in the share of income generated by C corporations until the mid-2000s.
+Corporate income then spiked partially in response to the 2004 corporate repatriation tax holiday, before falling during the Great Recession.6 Since 2008, corporate income trended upward as the economy has recovered.
+At the same time, the shares generated by S corporations and partnerships have generally trended upward aside from a recent slide in earnings that may be related to cyclical factors.
 LLCs have also slowly increased their share of business income since 1993, when LLCs first appeared as an option on the partnership tax form (this is discussed in the "Limited Liability Companies" section).
-Sole proprietorships appear to have possibly decreased in importance as a generator of business income, although it is difficult to conclude whether this decrease is the result of a cyclical downturn towards the end of the sample period, or a more permanent trend.
+Sole proprietorships appear to have possibly decreased in importance as a generator of business income, although it is difficult to conclude whether this decrease is the result of a cyclical downturn followed by a relatively modest recovery toward the end of the sample period, or a more permanent trend.
 In the end, Figure 2 highlights the fact that pass-throughs are just as significant as corporations when it comes to economic activity.